IXChat Package¶

 Job inquiries, press, partnerships | "Are you hiring?" |

-The classifier runs in parallel with other background nodes from START, using the Langfuse prompt rose-internal-intent-router.
+The classifier runs in parallel with other analysis nodes after system routing, using the Langfuse prompt rose-internal-intent-router.

-The action_router node uses deterministic logic (no LLM) to decide the next action based on:
+The intent_router node uses deterministic logic (no LLM) to decide the next path based on:

 - Current visitor intent